 - Save your Excel file and reopen to check if it loads faster.

 In many cases, values in your spreadsheet don’t change.
 If values in some parts of your spreadsheet are static, it doesn’t make sense to continue using formulas.
 Follow these steps:

 - Click on a cell with values that are calculated using a formula, write down the value on a piece of paper.

 - Remove the formula on the bar above the spreadsheet.

-- Type in the static value on the cell.
+- Type in the static value on the cell and save your file.

 7. Split a Big Workbook

 If your workbook is getting too big, consider splitting it into multiple files.
+Otherwise, it could slow Microsoft Excel sheets within a workbook.
 This is a very effective method, but can be complicated sometimes.
 All calculations and processes of raw input data can be performed separately, depending on the requirements.
-You need to do this carefully, especially if there are complex calculations.
+You need to do this carefully, especially if there are complex calculations on your Excel sheets.